yugabyte/yugabyte-db/docs/content/latest/faq/enterprise-edition.md

 ## What is YugaWare?

-YugaWare, shipped as a part of YugaByte DB Enterprise, is the Admin Console for YugaByte DB.
+YugaWare, shipped as a part of YugaByte Platform, is the Admin Console for YugaByte DB.
 It has a built-in orchestration and monitoring engine for deploying YugaByte DB in any public or private cloud.

-## How does the installation work for YugaByte DB Enterprise?
+## How does the installation work for YugaByte Platform?

 YugaWare first needs to be installed on any machine.
 The next step is to configure YugaWare to work with public and/or private clouds.
 In the case of public clouds, YugaWare spawns the machines to orchestrate bringing up the data platform.
 In the case of private clouds, you add the nodes you want to be a part of the data platform into YugaWare.
 YugaWare would need ssh access into these nodes in order to manage them.